Canada-Türkiye relations

 Trade relations

-Opportunities exist for Canadian companies, particularly in the agriculture, energy, information and communication technologies, life science, transportation, cleantech, mining, education and infrastructure sectors.
-In 2019, Canada and Türkiye held the first annual Joint Economic and Trade Committee (JETCO) meeting in Istanbul.
-The Canada-Türkiye JETCO is an annual forum (though postponed in 2020 and 2021 due to COVID-19) that aims to enhance economic relations, strengthen cooperation in trade and investment, increase commercial cooperation and promote a favourable environment for private sector investment between our countries.
+Opportunities exist for Canadian companies, particularly in the agriculture, energy, information and communication technologies, life sciences, transportation, cleantech, mining, education, and infrastructure sectors.
+In 2019, Canada and Türkiye held the first Joint Economic and Trade Committee (JETCO) meeting in Istanbul.
+The Canada-Türkiye JETCO is a forum that aims to enhance economic relations, strengthen cooperation in trade and investment, increase commercial cooperation and promote a favourable environment for private sector investment between our countries.

 Related links